profitviews/crypto-stock/README.md

 The key concept behind this arbitrage strategy is comparing the implied price of Bitcoin from IBIT shares against the real-time Bitcoin perpetual futures market on BitMEX.
 When these two prices diverge significantly, an arbitrage opportunity arises.

 ProfitView's Python-based algorithmic trading interface provides the flexibility to develop complex automated strategies.
 Below, we'll explore the technical solution we've created for monitoring and acting upon these price differentials.
+The code below is in this repo at [`ProfitView/crypto-stock-signal.py`](/ProfitView/crypto-stock-signal.py).
+It uses library `venues` which is in [`my/venues.py`](/my/venues.py).
+Make sure you installe the [requirements](/requirements.txt).

 ## Technical Setup with ProfitView